openmc-dev/openmc/docs/source/usersguide/install.rst

   Enables profiling using the GNU profiler, gprof.

 optimize
   Enables high-optimization using compiler-dependent flags.
-For gfortran and Intel Fortran, this compiles with -O3.
+For gcc and Intel C++, this compiles with -O3.

 openmp
   Enables shared-memory parallelism using the OpenMP API.
-The Fortran compiler being used must support OpenMP.
+The C++ compiler being used must support OpenMP.
 (Default: on)

 dagmc